Quick answer

 - ✓Choose ripe bananas that mash easily between your fingers.

-- ✓Cut into spears or strips - avoid round slices.
+- ✓Cut into spears or strips — avoid round coin slices, which can be a choking risk.

 - ✓Partially peeled banana with a handle works well for young babies.